Remote workers treated differently

 In any case, being allowed to do a job that pays from a vacation cabin is a perk.
 A dollar value can be attached to not having the expense of commuting.
 For many, it allows for better control of one's work schedule.
 Parents able to work odd hours can save on child care expenses.

 Finally, there's the luxury of not having a supervisor breathing down one's neck.
 That could allow for activities generally not tolerated in an office environment.
-For example, over half of at-home employees say they watch TV or stream content while working, according to Statista.
+For example, more than half of at-home employees say they watch TV or stream content while working, according to Statista.

 Do recognize that a lot of lockdown-weary Americans are keen to return to a bustling office.
 Many Gen Zers, such as 20-year-olds yet to experience a corporate office because of COVID-19, are eager to work side-by-side with associates and find mentors, according to The Wall Street Journal.